• Home

 Panforte is un dolce Natalizie- a seasonal treat from Siena, although it is sold all year round.
 A chewy, sweet cake, panforte leaves a wonderful aftertaste of candied citrus, almonds and a bold hit of spices.

 Panforte dates back to the introduction of exotic spices from the East, via the port of Pisa.
-The earliest known record is from the year 1205.
+The earliest known record is from the 13th Century.
 Documents in the State Archive of Siena state that a bread rich with pepper, spices and honey was paid as a tax to the monastery of Monte Celso on the seventh of February, 1205.

 Panforte di Siena